 Over the years, the state was home to over 200 drive-in theaters; that number has dwindled down to just five, but they are still going strong pulling in big crowds.
 These drive-in theaters show first-run films in small towns across the state and some have become tourist attractions drawing people from across the U.S. for that nostalgic experience.

 People drive from near and far to experience a movie at this historic drive-in in Albemarle.
 Originally opened in 1948, and after years of being dark, it was revived in 1994.
 With one admission ticket, you have your choice of two screens, both showing newly released films year-round.
 With double and triple features, fun games, free WiFi access, and a playground, a night at the Badin Road Drive-In is one you and your family will never forget.

 Adult admission is $7 per person while children 6 to 11 are charged $5; under five years of age is free.
 It is cash only and there is an ATM on the premises.
 The theater's capacity is 700 cars.

 Boasting the largest movie screen in Rockingham County, this drive-in is another survivor of the hundreds once gracing the state of NC.
 Whether it be a romantic movie-night under the stars or a nostalgic trip for the entire family, a night at the Eden Drive-In is something special.

 Adult Admission is $7 while children 6 to 11 are $5; under five years of age is free.
 Double and triple features are often scheduled.

 Current owners, Mark and Jennifer Frank, are committed to carrying on tradition while providing good valued, quality entertainment for the whole family.
-Watch new releases while enjoying food from the concession stand—which you can order ahead of time online.
+Watch new releases while enjoying food from the concession stand.